 There are a number of options depending on your financial situation and other circumstances.

 If you have a Mental Health Plan you may be eligible for a Medicare Rebate.
 Bulk bill counselling is available for one hour outreach appointments provided in Nambucca Heads, Macksville or Bowraville.
 There will be a gap fee for appointments longer than one hour or where travel is involved (Kempsey region).
 To access this service, please see instructions below.

-If you have a Health Care Card or are experiencing financial distress, you may be eligible for free counselling through the Healthy Minds program at the North Coast Primary Health Network.
+If you have a Health Care Card or are experiencing financial distress, you may be eligible for free counselling through the Connect To Well-being program.
 To check eligibility criteria and access this service, please see instructions below.